Beer Cheese Fondue Dip recipe is melted cheese combined with a subtle taste of beer to make the perfect Super Bowl or game day appetizer dip!

 I have a simple party snack for your Super Bowl gatherings that are happening this weekend.
-As you know, I only really care about the food on Super Bowl and not so much the game.
+As you know, I only really care about the football food on Super Bowl and not so much the game.
 Sorry, football fans!
 I just never got into the sport much.
 As for me, I am counting down the days ’til baseball Spring training begins.
 It’s coming so quickly!

 Serve with toasted bread cubes, vegetables (broccoli or cauliflower), soft pretzel bites, tortilla chips….whatever you have on hand!

-1/4 cup chopped onion
+- ¼ cup chopped onion

-1 tablespoon butter
+- 1 tablespoon butter

-1 teaspoon minced garlic
+- 1 teaspoon minced garlic

-1 cup beer or nonalcoholic beer
+- 1 cup beer or nonalcoholic beer

-4 cups (16 ounces) shredded cheddar cheese
+- 4 cups (16 ounces) shredded cheddar cheese

-1 tablespoon all-purpose flour
+- 1 tablespoon all-purpose flour

-1/4 teaspoon ground black pepper (can be omitted)
+- ¼ teaspoon ground black pepper (can be omitted)

-3 to 4 tablespoons half-and-half cream
+- 3 to 4 tablespoons half-and-half or heavy cream

-- Bring to a boil; reduce heat to medium-low.
-Toss cheese with flour and pepper; stir into saucepan until melted.
-Stir in 3-4 tablespoons cream.
+- Bring to a boil and then reduce heat to medium-low.
+Toss cheese with flour and pepper; stir into saucepan until completely melted.

-Transfer to a small fondue pot or 1-1/2 or 2 qt. slow cooker.
-Keep warm; add additional cream or more beer if fondue thickens too much.
+- Transfer to a small fondue pot or 1-1/2 or 2 qt. slow cooker.
+Keep warm for best results; add additional cream or more beer if fondue thickens too much.